VISITORS'

 fret markers and vine leaf headstock inlay.
 Sunburst appears to have

 been the standard finish.
-Twin pickups were fitted, with three simple
+All Selmer-distributed examples were fitted with twin pickups,

-Model 459.
+Model 459, had active electrics fitted.
 As with the Club 70, the Violin was not a great success,

 with only 100 to 200 being sold during its production period in 1966 and 1967.
 The Brits at that time aspired after